Things to keep in mind about emergency pediatric services

 Or dial: #7119 on your telephone

 If your child has Japanese Healthcare Insurance and a Free Medical Care Certificate, emergency services are also free of charge.
-If not, often you are required to pay some deposit (generally between 3,000-10,000 yen) and visit the clinic or hospital a second time, during regular hours to finish payment for the care provided because the accounting department will be closed during your after-hours visit.
+If not, often you are required to pay some deposit (generally 10,000 yen) and visit the clinic or hospital a second time, during regular hours to finish payment for the care provided because the accounting department will be closed during your after-hours visit.